DOI-USGS/ds-pipelines-targets-2-course/course-instructions.md

 Seeing the structure of a pipeline as a visual is powerful.
 Viewing connections between targets and the direction data is flowing in can help you better understand the role of pipelines in data science work.
 Once you are more familiar with pipelines, using the same visuals can help you diagnose problems.

-Below is a makefile that is very similar to the one you have in your code repository (the option configurations and `source` calls were removed for brevity, but they are unchanged):
+Below is a `_targets.R` file that is very similar to the one you have in your code repository (the library, option configurations, and `source` calls were removed for brevity, but they are unchanged):
 ```r

 p1_targets_list <- list(